 How to Handle Common Dental Emergencies

-An emergency situation is less stressful if you know how to handle it.
-Here are some common emergencies and what you can do until you get to our dental office.
+Keep in mind that an emergency situation is less stressful if you know how to handle it.
+Here are some common dental emergencies and what you can do to remain comfortable until you get to our dental office.

 A Broken or Chipped Tooth

-If your tooth is chipped, it will need to be smoothed in order to avoid irritating your tongue or soft tissues.
-While this may not require immediate attention, we encourage you to contact our dental office anyway to schedule an appointment.
+If your tooth is chipped, it will need to be smoothed or repaired to avoid irritating your tongue or soft tissues.
+Even if your condition may not require immediate attention, we encourage you to contact our dental office anyway to assess your situation and schedule an appointment.

 A Lost or Broken Restoration

-If you have a lost or broken crown or dental filling, it will need to be replaced or repaired in order to protect the integrity of your tooth.
+If you have a lost or broken crown or dental filling, it will need to be replaced or repaired to protect the integrity of your tooth.
+It may also cause sensitivity or pain.
 Contact our dental office to determine if immediate treatment is necessary.

 Try not to handle the tooth too much and transport it carefully.
-Placing it back in its socket is best, or use milk to keep the cells moist and alive.
+Placing it back in its socket is best, or use milk or saliva to keep the cells moist while you are transporting the root.

 Dental Pain or Sensitivity

 If you’re experiencing severe dental pain, this is often an indicator of a tooth infection.
 It’s essential to contact our dental office in Toronto right away because a tooth infection will not go away without treatment.
 A dental infection can get worse, cause more pain, and even lead to tooth loss.